Stock Market Crash: Causes, Effects, Investment Strategies

 Different Investment Strategies for a Volatile Market

 Markets are never the same.
 It has its highs and lows, so it is completely normal to feel uneasy about your investments in volatile markets.
-It is important to learn about effective investment strategies that can help you overcome these unstable market conditions.
+Knowing how to invest during a crash can help protect your portfolio.
 Here are a few key investment strategies for volatile markets:

 1. Define your investment approach